dapr/java-sdk/examples/src/main/java/io/dapr/examples/pubsub/README.md

 The Spring GrpcService implements the methods required for gRPC communication with Dapr\`s sidecar.

 The `SubscriberGrpcService.java` snippet below shows the details.
-Dapr\`s sidecar will call `listTopicSubscriptions` to get topic and pubsubname that are contained in response before subscription starts.
-After the pubsub component in sidecar subscribes successfully from the specified topic, message will be sent to the method `onTopicEvent` in request parameter.
+Dapr\`s sidecar will call `listTopicSubscriptions` to get the topic and pubsub name that are contained in the response before the subscription starts.
+After the pubsub component in the sidecar subscribes successfully to the specified topic, a message will be sent to the method `onTopicEvent` in the request parameter.

 ```java
 @GrpcService